-In September, I will start a PhD on Environmental Migration.
+I am currently working on a PhD in Political Science, studying environmental migration in Bangladesh.
 In the discussion about the impacts of climate change and rising sea levels, a lot is said and written about the effects this will have on migration.
-But actually, we know very little about migration:
+But actually, we know very little about climate-induced migration:

 Where do people go if they lose their homes?
 Do they go to relatives, to the nearest city, do they even leave the country?
 Do they return?
-How do they themselves perceive the risk of flooding and which measures do they take to protect themselves?
+How do they perceive climate-related risks and which measures do they take to protect themselves?

-As sea levels rise too slowly to study their effects directly, our project will look at a river basin in Bangladesh that doesn’t have a fixed bed, but changes its course every year after the monsoon.
-As people settle directly next to the river, some of them will lose all or part of their land if the river banks are taken away by the flooding.
+As sea levels rise too slowly to study their effects directly, our case study is the Jamuna River in Bangladesh.
+It is an impressive river system with several channels and a total width of around 12 kilometers.
+The river doesn’t have a fixed bed, but changes its course every year during the monsoon.
+As people settle directly next to the river, many of them lose their land and/or housing if the river banks are eroded during the monsoon floods.
 This naturally occurring phenomenon gives us the chance to study how people react to this imminent danger.

 I will use this space to discuss the background of the study in more detail.
 Since the project involves several phases of fieldwork in Bangladesh, I would also like to share from time to time my experiences and reflections from my work on the ground.

 02 | MALAYSIA